mslinn/sinatra-warden-example/README.md

 #...
 ~~~

 Now in the Warden setup.
-Most of the lines need to be explained so I'll mark up the code with comments.
-This block tells Warden how to set up, using some code specific to this example, if your user model is named User and has a key of `id` this block should be the same for you, otherwise, replace where you see User with your model's class name.
+Most of the lines need to be explained, so I'll mark up the code with comments.
+This block tells Warden how to set up, using some code specific to this example, if your user model is named `User` and has a key of `id`, this block should be the same for you, otherwise, replace where you see `User` with your model's class name.

 ###### /app.rb (cont)
 ~~~ruby